What you will Find Inside

 Vitamin Workshop concepts in a Nutshell

-Use SEARCH website on top of left side Navigation Bar to find topics of interest As pages are updated, the links in the search links for the old article remains and says not found.
-Look further down list for similar or same titles for new reworks.
+Use SEARCH website key on top of left side Navigation Bar to find topics of interest Unfortunately, as articles are updated, the old article link stays listed in the search results and says "not found" when clicked.
+Look next door for similar or same new title listings.

 Check out What's New for the latest health vitamin connections.

-FYI: A number of references have added pop ups blocking pages for cookie policies.
+FYI: A number of references linked have added pop ups blocking pages for cookie policies.
 Find other references.

 Vitamin Cautions Explained

-Precautions exist for Folic Acid, Selenium, Beta Carotene, Vitamins A, B1, B6, B12, C, D, & E. Why there are so many DESIGN FLAWS in multi-vitamin formulas may be a mystery to some, but after discovering the new vitamin reality on this website, the mystery will vanish.
+Precautions exist for Folic Acid, Selenium, Calcium, Zinc, Beta Carotene, Vitamins A, B1, B6, B12, C, D, & E. Why there are so many DESIGN FLAWS in multi-vitamin formulas may be a mystery to some, but after discovering the new vitamin reality presented on this website, the mystery will disappear.

 Have you heard this before?

-New large study research found an association between higher vitamin B6 (>35mg) and B12 (>20 mcg) intakes with 50% increased risk of hip fractures. article The reason is unknown!
+New large study research found an association between higher vitamin B6 (>35mg) and B12 (>20 mcg) intakes with 50% increased risk of hip fractures. article The reason is unknown, but theories are offered! ref

 « Calcium and Prostate Health | Main | Calcium to Hip Fractures »